Edicts of Ashoka: Ashoka's proselytism according to the Edicts

 In order to propagate welfare, Ashoka explains that he sent emissaries and medicinal plants to the Hellenistic kings as far as the Mediterranean, and to people throughout India, claiming that Dharma had been achieved in all their territories as well.
 He names the Greek rulers of the time, inheritors of the conquest of Alexander the Great, from Bactria to as far as Greece and North Africa, as recipients of the Dharma, displaying a clear grasp of the political situation at the time.

 Proselytism beyond India

-The distance of 600 yojanas (4,800 to 6,000 miles) corresponds roughly to the distance between the center of India and Greece.
+The distance of 600 yojanas (> 2,000 km) corresponds roughly to the distance between the center of India and Greece.

-In the Gandhari original Antiochos is referred to as "Amtiyoge nama Yona-raja" (lit.
-"The Greek king by the name of Antiokos"), beyond whom live the four other kings: "param ca tena Atiyogena cature 4 rajani Tulamaye nama Amtekine nama Makā nama Alikasudaro nama" (lit.
+In the Gandhari original Antiochos is referred to as Amtiyoge nama Yona-raja (lit.
+"The Greek king by the name of Antiokos"), beyond whom live the four other kings: param ca tena Atiyogena cature 4 rajani Tulamaye nama Amtekine nama Makā nama Alikasudaro nama (lit.
 "And beyond Antiochus, four kings by the name of Ptolemy, the name of Antigonos, the name of Magas, the name Alexander".